danidiaz/dep-t/README.md

           _controller = mkController
        in Env {_logger,  _repository, _controller}

 Not very complicated, except... what is that weird `DepT Env IO` doing there in the signature?

 Well, that's the whole reason this library exists.
-Trying to use a `ReaderT (Env something) IO` to parameterize `Env` won't fly; you'll get weird "infinite type" kind of errors because the `Env` needs to be parameterized with the monad that provides the `Env` environment itself.
+Trying to use a `ReaderT (Env something) IO` to parameterize `Env` won't fly; you'll get weird "infinite type" kind of errors because the `Env` needs to be parameterized with the monad that provides the `Env` environment.
 So I created the `DepT` newtype over `ReaderT` to mollify the compiler.

-(If you find an easier workaround, I'm interested.
-Please open an issue in the repo.)

 ## How to embed environments into other environments?

-Sometimes it might be convenient to nest some environment into another one, basically making it a field of the bigger environment:
+Sometimes it might be convenient to nest an environment into another one, basically making it a field of the bigger environment:

     type BiggerEnv :: (Type -> Type) -> Type